Nicolae Rainea

 Nicolae Rainea (19 November 1933 – 1 April 2015), nicknamed The Locomotive of the Carpathians, was a Romanian football referee and player.
-Highly regarded throughout the world, he is considered one of the best whistles of his generation and, arguably, the finest Romanian referee of all time.
+Among the most highly regarded referees of his generation, he is considered one of the best international officials of the 70s and 80s and, arguably, the finest Romanian referee of all time.

 Career

 Nicolae Rainea played football in the lower leagues of Romania for Laminorul Brăila, Metalul Piatra Neamț and Constructorul Bârlad, he retired in 1959 to start his career as a referee, making his debut in Liga I in 1965.

 He refereed at three FIFA World Cups (1974, 1978, 1982), the UEFA Euro 1980 Final, the 1983 European Cup Final, the second leg of the 1978 European Super Cup and the second leg of the 1978 UEFA Cup Final.

 Rainea officiated the Italy v Argentina game at the 1982 World Cup.
 He was linesman in a later match between France and Northern Ireland.

 Honours and legacy

 Rainea was decorated by two presidents of Romania, Ion Iliescu and Traian Băsescu.
 He was made honorary citizen of Galați where he resided and served four local council terms.

 Nicolae Rainea Stadium in Galați is named after him.